mardix/assembly/docs/docs/cli.md

 If you run

-    mocha hello-world
+    asm hello-world

 It will print out 'Hello World!'

 And...

-    mocha add-entry Jonas
+    asm add-entry Jonas

 will print out 'Name: Jonas'

 ### How does it work?

-Mocha looks for all the subclasses of `mocha.cli.CLI` and instantiate them by passing the `mocha.cli command` scope, along with `click`
+Mocha looks for all the subclasses of `asm.cli.CLI` and instantiate them by passing the `asm.cli command` scope, along with `click`

 ### Importing application modules in the CLI